Harvey Milk: "City in agony"

 In the wake of the Jonestown suicides, Moscone had recently increased security at City Hall.
 Cult survivors recounted drills for suicide preparations that Jones had called "White Nights".
 Rumors about the murders of Moscone and Milk were fueled by the coincidence of Dan White's name and Jones's suicide preparations.
 A stunned District Attorney called the assassinations so close to the news about Jonestown "incomprehensible", but denied any connection.
 Governor Jerry Brown ordered all flags in California to be flown at half staff, and called Milk a "hard-working and dedicated supervisor, a leader of San Francisco's gay community, who kept his promise to represent all his constituents".
 President Jimmy Carter expressed his shock at both murders and sent his condolences.
-Speaker of the California Assembly Leo McCarthy called it "an insane tragedy".
+Speaker of the California Assembly Leo T. McCarthy called it "an insane tragedy".
 "A City in Agony" topped the headlines in The San Francisco Examiner the day after the murders; inside the paper stories of the assassinations under the headline "Black Monday" were printed back to back with updates of bodies being shipped home from Guyana.
 An editorial describing "A city with more sadness and despair in its heart than any city should have to bear" went on to ask how such tragedies could occur, particularly to "men of such warmth and vision and great energies".
 Dan White was charged with two counts of murder and held without bail, eligible for the death penalty owing to the recent passage of a statewide proposition that allowed death or life in prison for the murder of a public official.
-One analysis of the months surrounding the murders called 1978 and 1979 "the most emotionally devastating years in San Francisco's fabulously spotted history".
+One analysis of the months surrounding the murders called 1978 and 1979: "the most emotionally devastating years in San Francisco's fabulously spotted history".

 The 32-year-old White, who had been in the Army during the Vietnam War, had run on a tough anti-crime platform in his district.
 Colleagues declared him a high-achieving "all-American boy".
 He was to have received an award the next week for rescuing a woman and child from a 17-story burning building when he was a firefighter in 1977.
 Though he was the only supervisor to vote against Milk's gay rights ordinance earlier that year, he had been quoted as saying, "I respect the rights of all people, including gays".
 Milk and White at first got along well.
 One of White's political aides (who was gay) remembered, "Dan had more in common with Harvey than he did with anyone else on the board".
 White had voted to support a center for gay seniors, and to honor Phyllis Lyon and Del Martin's 25th anniversary and pioneering work.